Vinifera-Developers/Vinifera/README.md

 #### With TS Client
 Vinifera can be integrated into the latest [TS Client](https://www.moddb.com/mods/tiberian-sun-client).

+You can use the `Vinifera Beta` version of the TS Client.
+To switch to it, go to `Options` → `Updater` tab → `Update channel`, and select `Vinifera Beta`.
+After saving your settings and restarting the client, **force an update** to download the Vinifera build.

+Alternatively, if you wish to install it manually, you can follow these steps:
 1. **Download the Vinifera nightly build _postfixed with `ts_client`_**
    → https://nightly.link/Vinifera-Developers/Vinifera/workflows/push/develop